 Oriental lilies bloom about the time Asiatic lilies are fading.
 The huge blooms, primarily in shades of white, pastel pink and pastel yellow, are heavily scented.
-The bulbs multiply much more slowly than Oriental lily bulbs.
+The bulbs multiply much more slowly than Asiatic lily bulbs.

 Additionally, when each of these plants put out new growth in spring, there are noticeable differences.
 For instance, Asiatic types resemble small artichokes as they emerge and develop multiple narrow leaves up and down the stem.
 Oriental types, however, will appear more torpedo-like with less leaf growth and are somewhat wider.

 There is no competition!
 Plant both and you’ll be rewarded with an impressive array of stunning blooms from early spring to mid- or late summer.
 Both benefit from occasional division to keep the plants healthy and prevent overcrowding.